andrewc411/professional_portfolio/README.md

 # Professional Portfolio

 ## Description
 This is my professional portfolio.
 I used HTML and CSS.
 You will find my contact info as well as a short bio about me and a couple of projects I completed.
+As well as a group project (Weekly Meal Planner) that I collaborated with my classmates to complete.

 ## User Story
 ```